June 29th, 2021

 We have spoken on the opportunities and advantages of supply chain & logistics before here, here and here.
 Ajilon partnered with the University of Washington College of Engineering’s Supply Chain Transportation & Logistics Center to host a webinar on the opportunities in the supply chain & logistics field.
 This post is adapted from the Q&A session of that webinar.

-Several certifications exist for supply chain professionals.
-They are issued by organizations such as the American Production and Inventory Control Society (APICS), the Institute for Supply Management (ISM), and the Council of Supply Chain Management Professionals (CSCMP).
+Several of the best supply chain certifications for supply chain professionals are issued by organizations such as the American Production and Inventory Control Society (APICS), the Institute for Supply Management (ISM), and the Council of Supply Chain Management Professionals (CSCMP).
 However, job seekers, particularly young professionals, seldom lose out on jobs for lack of a certificate or get a job simply because they have one.
 If you get a job in supply chain, work in the field for a while first.
-If you see yourself remaining in the field long-term, then consider getting a certification.
+If you see yourself remaining in the field long-term, then consider getting a supply chain certification for beginners.
 Your employer may help pay for it.

 Professional certifications may be optional for supply chain rookies, but professional networks are not.
 The maxim “it’s all who you know” remains true.
 Seek out contacts in young professional groups, your local Chamber of Commerce or alumni networks.
 Get your name out there to those people who make hiring decisions.
 And never underestimate the power of a recruiter for connecting you with proven professional opportunities and employers looking to hire.

 If you’re a new graduate or breaking into supply chain for the first time, you’re going to be short on experience.
-Don’t let that discourage you.
+Don’t let that discourage you, the impact of communication skills is amazing.
 The majority of employers with whom Ajilon works put a premium on strong communication and confident presentation skills.
 They also value technical skills in programs like Microsoft Office Suite and Adobe Suite.
 Knowledge of Google Analytics and the importance of data collection, interpretation and strategic application count for a lot in the eyes of hiring managers.
 Employers prefer workers with these skills who they can then train up in their organization’s specific way of doing business.

 5. Big opportunities exist in small companies